 The Royal Tenenbaums (2001) by Wes Anderson

 It’s funny to think that Wes Anderson is most known for Moonrise Kingdom and The Grand Budapest Hotel when The Royal Tenenbaums is probably one of his most incredible works.
 And yes, it’s set during Christmas time!
 After presenting a very interesting and odd family, their father decides to bring the family together by announcing his death.
 His deadly diseases, however, is just an excuse so he can be forgiven from the horrible things he has done and said throughout his life and tries to make amends in the most inappropriate way, resulting in a very unique, funny and strange comedy.

 Elle (2016) by Paul Verhoeven

 When I first watched Elle, I didn’t really see what the fuzz was about.
 It was only during my second viewing that I put some of my believes aside that I understood its potential and complexity.
-It was also in this second viewing that I realised how important Christmas is on the screen as this is probably the most normal characteristic the movie has.
-Even though, Paul Verhoeven give us an incredible Christmas dinner scene, where the character of Isabelle Huppert hurts of the guests with a toothpick and laughs when her mother dies on the floor.
+It was also in this second viewing that I realized how important Christmas is on the screen as this is probably the most normal characteristic the movie has.
+Even though, Paul Verhoeven gives us an incredible Christmas dinner scene, where the character of Isabelle Huppert hurts of the guests with a toothpick and laughs when her mother dies on the floor.
 Because of that, Elle is my fifth Christmas movie but it definitely shouldn’t be watched with your family on a Christmas night.